HaplyHaptics/Getting-Started/The-Haply-Development-Kit/README.md

 ## Introduction

-The Haply development kit is a robust and adaptable open-source hardware development platform for haptic applications.
+The Haply Development Kit is a robust and adaptable open-source hardware development platform for haptic applications.
 Designed to be accessible to novices and experts alike, the kit allows you to quickly setup and interact with a haptic simulation using a 2-degree-of-freedom pantograph device.
+Instructions below will take you through assembly of the device.

 Visit [www.haply.co](http://www.haply.co) for more information

 ## Kit Overview

 The Haply development kit contains all the mechanical and electrical components needed to construct your own 2-degree-of-freedom pantograph device.

-Using the hAPI or Haply API, and with a myriad of example projects and detailed setup tutorials available, the kit allows you to quickly start developing your own haptic applications.

 The Haply M3 board is capable of controlling up to up to 4 motors, and the M0 board is capable of controlling 2.
 Experienced users will be able to develop their own unique designs ranging from 1-degree-of-freedom to 4-degree-of-freedom haptic devices.

 ## Kit Contents

-• 1x Acrylic Plate*
+• 1x Acrylic Plate**
 • 2x Acrylic L2 Arm Linkages
 • 1x Board Case Bottom
 • 1x Board Case Top